bassettsj/bassettsj.github.com/info/index.md

 ### About me
 ![Profile image of Steven](/assets/img/about/profile.png){: .img-rounded .img-left}

 When I am not working and learning about the web you can find me drinking a beer, going on a run or practicing yoga.
-I am a Colorado native living in Boston, MASS since 2011.
-I am passionate about creating *meaningful* web experiences with a focus on open-source technology and web design.
-I have ambitions to live in the San Francisco in the upcoming years.
+I am a Colorado native living in San Francisco, California.
+I am an experienced fullstack developer with a passion for javascript and the flexibility it can bring to projects.

   <div class="form-wrapper">
     <form action="http://getsimpleform.com/messages?form_api_token=4fa7ddc0ffabd797002a05f4ef9bf5c6" method="post" class="block-form">